FIDE titles: FIDE Online Arena (FOA) titles

 Arena titles can be earned on the FIDE Online Arena, and are intended for players in the lower rating band.
-Should a player with an arena title gain an over the board FIDE title, this title replaces their arena title.
+Should a player with an arena title gain an over-the-board FIDE title, this title replaces their arena title.
+Only tournament games count towards eligibility for titles.

 Arena Grandmaster (AGM) is the highest online title.
 It is achieved by a series of 150 bullet games, 100 blitz games or 50 rapid games with a performance rating of over 2000.

 Arena International Master (AIM) is achieved by a series of 150 bullet games, 100 blitz games or 50 rapid games with a performance rating of over 1700.

 Arena FIDE Master (AFM) is achieved by a series of 150 bullet games, 100 blitz games or 50 rapid games with a performance rating of over 1400.

 Arena Candidate Master (ACM) is achieved by a series of 150 bullet games, 100 blitz games or 50 rapid games with a performance rating of over 1100.

 Arbiters, trainers, and organizers

 FIDE also awards titles for arbiters, trainers, and organizers.

 The arbiter titles are International Arbiter (IA) and FIDE Arbiter (FA).

 The trainer titles (in descending order of expertise) are FIDE Senior Trainer (FST), FIDE Trainer (FT), FIDE Instructor (FI), National Instructor (NI), and Developmental Instructor (DI).

 The organizer title is FIDE International Organizer (FIO).

+FIDE also awards titles for school instructors.